MetPX/sarracenia/docs/How2Guides/v2ToSr3.rst

     will work unchanged.

-v3: only receives self (which should have self.o)
+v3: only receives self (which should have self.o replacing parent)

 examples:

   * v2: hb_cache.py -- cleans out cache (references sr_cache.)
   * v3: flowcb/nodupe.py -- implements entire caching routine.

 on_line -> on_line (but different)